- Why should I sponsor a team for the Senior Experience?

 What is the duration of the Senior Experience projects?

-The program is designed to take place in the students’ final semester. here are two different sequences.
+The program is designed to take place in the students’ final semester.
+There are two different sequences.
 Students’ interaction with their sponsoring organization in the Fall semester will primarily occur from September until December.
-Students’ interaction with their sponsoring organization in the Spring semester will primarily occur from January until May.
+Students’ interaction with their sponsoring organization in the Spring semester will primarily occur from February until May.

 What kind of projects is the Senior Experience Program looking for?

 We would like projects that require creative problem solving and provide good educational experiences for our students.
 We are especially interested in projects that involve accounting, information technology, international business, and finance related issues.

 Can my organization propose more than one project?